List of surviving Boeing B-29 Superfortresses: Background

 In September 1945, following the surrender of Japan, all contracts for further production of the B-29 were terminated, after 3,970 aircraft (2,766 by Boeing Aircraft, 668 by Bell Aircraft, and 536 by Glenn L. Martin Co.) had been accepted by the USAAF.
-Uncompleted airframes at the Boeing Plant in Wichita, Kansas, plant were stripped of all government furnished equipment and scrapped on the flightline.
+Uncompleted airframes at the Boeing plant in Wichita, Kansas, were stripped of all government-furnished equipment and scrapped on site.

 A vast majority of the B-29s were stored by a new process of cocooning.
-However, this process trapped heat and moisture, resulting in numerous airframes being damaged by this process (primarily the avionics and instruments).
+However, this process trapped heat and moisture inside the fuselage, resulting in damage to numerous airframes, primarily the avionics and instruments.
 Between 1946 and 1949, many early and high-time combat veteran aircraft were sold or scrapped.
 None were released to civilian use.